 As a reminder to the practitioner, the following types of work, as listed by the CDC, are especially at risk for exposure to Lyme disease:

 - Park or wildlife management

 Occupational Lyme Disease Prevention

 Here are a few things to remember when making patient visits in work environments at risk for Lyme disease.
 Employers have a responsibility to protect workers from the occupational and environmental risks of Lyme disease.
-Although there is no vaccine currently available for the disease, workers should be able to receive education about the identifying the risks and symptoms of Lyme disease as a preventative measure.
+Although there is no vaccine currently available for the disease, workers should be able to receive education about identifying the risks and symptoms of Lyme disease as a preventative measure.
 Employees should also utilize insect repellant in high exposure environments.

 EHR in Occupational Medicine Initiatives

 Occupational Medicine systems can be of great assistance to support a productive and safe employment situation, despite exposure to illnesses such as Lyme disease, by proactively educating employers and employees.
-Using an Electronic health record (EHR) software integrated with local labs to facilitate testing of Lyme disease plays an integral part in facilitating occupational health.
+Using an Electronic health record (EHR) software integrated with local labs to facilitate testing of Lyme disease plays an integral part in promoting occupational health.

-PrognoCIS EHR features and functions help it lead the specialty field of Occupational Medicine EHRs with efficient, customizable and automated EHR workflows.
+PrognoCIS EHR features and functions help it lead the specialty field of Occupational Medicine EHRs with efficient, customizable, and automated EHR workflows.
 It integrates features such as click-free data import for pre-employment physical assessment devices, medical surveillance, and an easy to use employee patient portal to ensure that workers have rapid access to employer-provided health care information.